 Also in War propaganda posters and ephemera collection

-The collection consists of two posters, 85 Million Americans Hold War Bonds, and The United Nations Fight for Freedom, and a full page color advertisement produced in the United States to support the war effort during World War II.
+The collection consists of two posters and a full page advertisement produced in the United States during World War II.

-Poster from the Buy War Bonds series featuring a hand with war bonds superimposed over the Statue of Liberty.
-These posters were issued by the United States Treasury Department to encourage the purchase of war bonds and war stamps.
-There were 8 war loan drives conducted from 1942 to 1945.
-The public could purchase a $25 war bond for $18.75 which would be used to help pay for the military’s expenses.
+American war bond poster printed in 1945, featuring a clenched fist holding war bonds, superimposed in front of the Statue of Liberty’s arm and torch.
+The symbolism of the image implies that purchasing war bonds was a way the public could support and protect American liberty, represented by the Statue of Liberty’s torch, which is also the lone light in the night sky.
+The United States Government offered the public the opportunity to purchase war bonds, and return them for reimbursement at a later date.
+Purchasing bonds was considered patriotic and an investment in victory, and U.S. posters levied patriotic themes and appeals to emotion to garner support.
+The advertisement posters for war bonds were issued by the United States Treasury Department to encourage the purchase of war bonds and war stamps.
+There were eight war-loan drives conducted from 1942 to 1945.
+The public could purchase a $25 war bond for $18.75, which would be used to help finance the war effort.
 The war bond could be redeemed 10 years after the purchase for the full $25.
 Bond quotas were set up on the national, state, county, and town levels to encourage the sale of war bonds.
 Volunteers went door-to-door to sell war bonds.
-By the end of the war, 85 million Americans had purchased $185.7 billion dollars worth of bonds.
-The war in Europe ended May 8, 1945, and the war in Japan on September 2, 1945.
+By the end of the war, 85 million Americans had purchased over $185 billion in war bonds.